Have questions? We're here.

 Day 5: Santorini

 The spectacular volcanic island of Santorini stands out proudly in the Cyclades.
 Its basalt cliffs offer particularly expansive views of the Aegean.
 To enjoy these views, you can head for the capital, Fira.
 Its floral belvederes of bougainvillea provide a bird’s-eye view of several thousand meters of coastline.
-Further away, the gorgeous village of Oia looks like a stairway of blue and white houses on the slopes of the volcano.
+Further away, the gorgeous village of Oia looks like a stairway of blue and white houses on the volcano's slopes.
 In the south of the island, you can visit the stunning ruins of Akrotiri, an ancient city destroyed by an eruption and covered with a thick layer of lava stone.

 Day 6: Delos | Mykonos